If your piano has not been tuned for several years it may require

-are standard rates for qualified, full time piano technicians who have an established
+Our tuning fees are standard rates for qualified piano technicians who have an established reputation.

 To schedule a tuning please include the following information:

-You name, address, telephone number, best time to call you to set a date and time.
-Also, simple directions from the center of the town you live in.
-Send this information via email to brownfield@verizon.net
+Name, address, telephone number, best time to call you to set a date and time.
+Send to garynbrownfield@comcast.net

 Service Areas: